Hugh Pym: Career

 Pym began his career in radio at Viking Radio in Hull, and was a BBC Radio journalist from 1986 to 1987.
-He was the producer of Business Daily at Channel 4 from 1987 to 1988, a correspondent with ITN from 1988 to 1998, and a freelance broadcaster with Sky Television from 1999 to 2000.
+He was the producer of Business Daily at Channel 4 from 1987 to 1988, a correspondent with ITN from 1988 to 1998, and a freelance broadcaster with British Sky Broadcasting from 1999 to 2000.
 He rejoined the BBC in 2001 after a spell of work at Sky News.
 He was a BBC special correspondent covering economics until 2008, when he took on the role of acting economics editor during the maternity leave of Stephanie Flanders.
 Following her return, he became the BBC's chief economics correspondent, a newly created role.
 When she left the BBC in late 2013 he took over again as acting editor.
 In March 2014 he was appointed as health editor.

 Pym has published What Happened?
 And Other Questions About the Credit Crunch, a book co-written with Nick Kochan, and a study of Gordon Brown's first year in the office of Chancellor of the Exchequer, also co-written with Kochan.
 His latest book is Inside the Banking Crisis (published by Bloomsbury in 2014).

 Pym was the recipient of the 2020 British Journalism Review Charles Wheeler award in recognition of his coverage of the COVID-19 pandemic.
 It was bestowed upon him in a ceremony on 16 November, when a keynote speech was delivered by Sir Peter Bazalgette.
 On 8 December, Pym tweeted that the second person to get the Pfizer-BioNTech COVID-19 vaccine was a man named William Shakespeare from Warwickshire.
 The tweet went viral due to the man's name and home county being the same as that of the renowned playwright William Shakespeare.